davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

 - The number reported by `ulimit` is in KB ($$2^{10}$$ bytes), so my machine gives each running process a 10 MB stack. -->

-##### Part 3: Revisiting the Problem of Unknown Array Sizes at Runtime
+##### Part 3: Revisiting the Problem of Unknown Space Requirements at Runtime

-Now that we understand how the program stack works, we return to the original problem of dealing with array sizes that are unknown until runtime.
-Here's the problematic code we saw earlier:
+Now that we understand how the program stack works, we return to our problematic code:

-- The problem is on **Line 19**:
+- The problem is on this line:

     ```c
     Employee my_employees[num_employees];
     ```

-  If the user entered a large enough number for `num_employees`, a segmentation fault can occur when the runtime tries to push an `Employee` array of that size onto the stack.
+  If the user entered a large enough number for `num_employees`, a segmentation fault can occur when at runtime it tries to push too large of an `Employee` array onto the stack.

 - Check out the output for the following two runs: